coders4help/volunteer_planner/README.md

 ## Setup (Ubuntu 14.04)

 1. Install all required Ubuntu packages `apt-get install libmysqlclient-dev mysql-client mysql-server python-dev python-pip git`.
 This will install MySQL server, Python libraries and Git.
-It will ask you to set a root password [ROOT_PASSWORD] for the mysql server.
+It will ask you to set a root password [ROOT_PASSWORD] for the mysql server, if you haven't already set up MySQL in the past.
 Remember the password.
 2. Clone the repository: `git clone https://github.com/volunteer-planner/volunteer_planner.git`.
 An instance of the volunteer_planner will be created in the folder `volunteer_planner`
 3. Navigate to that folder `cd volunteer_planner`
 4. Create a virtual environment by running `virtualenv --no-site-packages volunteer_planner-venv`